 The Telecommunications Authority of Trinidad and Tobago is an independent regulatory body, established by the Telecommunications Act No. 4 of 2001.
 The Authority is charged with the responsibility for the liberalization and regulation of the telecommunications and broadcasting sectors.
 These functions were previously performed by the Telecommunications Division of the Ministry of Public Administration and Information.
 The Authority became operational on July 1, 2004.
-It was located at BEN Court, 76 Boundary Road, San Juan.

-The Authority relocated on August 29 2008 to 5 Eighth Avenue Extension off Twelfth Street Barataria.
+The Authority is located at 5 Eighth Avenue Extension off Twelfth Street, Barataria, Trinidad.

-The Authority reports to the Ministry of Public Administration and Information.
+The Authority reports to the Ministry of Science and Technology.